 First, let’s focus on what MedEdits is not:

-- We are not professionals from other industries who have studied the medical admissions data and process to guide you.
+- We are not entrepreneurs from other industries who have studied the medical admissions data and process to guide you.
 These individuals have no actual experience in clinical medicine, academic medicine, or medical admissions.

 - We are not a generalist admissions consulting company that focuses on other professional schools, such as law, business, or college.
 We live and breathe medical admissions.
 Medical admissions is our singular focus; it’s all we do.